emmaleee789/Doodle_jump_385/README.md

 Any violation to academic integration will not be allowed.

 ## Final Project: Doodle Jump
 A 2D platform jump game.
 Difficulty: 6~7

+Final Project working folder is ".\Final"

 ## Bugs
 Doodle_y calculation not right, need to be changed to integer and boundary check need to be change.